Haute Savoie / France

 There’s plenty to keep the children occupied at the Indiana’ventures park in Morzine.
 In summer you can try canyoning, via ferrata, laser shooting, tree-top trails or paragliding, while in winter, activities include sledging, snowshoe walking or snow scooter tours!
 Prices vary according to the activity.
 Check the website for more details.

 Many of the mountain farms around Les Gets welcome visitors to meet the animals and taste the local produce.
 At La Ferme de Caroline you can meet the cows and goats, join in with the milking and, from 4-7pm, taste the delicious farm produce.
 You can even stop for an evening meal, designed around the farm produce.
 Check the website for dates and opening times.

-If you love good food, you won't be disappointed with what's on offer in Les Gets.
+If you love good food, you won't be disappointed with what's on offer in Les Gets, with a variety of bars and restaurants to discover.
 Here is just a taste of places to discover.

 O Kariboo (67 Rue du Vieux Village, +33 9 82 36 68 31)

 Burgers are the specialty at this small family no-frills restaurant, and they also do great French and Creole food at a reasonable price.
 Vegetarian options are available.
 There are only 24 seats, so booking is advised.

 La R’mize (160 Rue du Vieux Village, +33 4 50 79 75 57)

 This popular French restaurant prides itself on using local produce.
 Fixed menus start at €23 for the Savoyard menu to €39.90 for the Gourmet menu.
 There’s also a three-course menu of the day for €14, from Wednesday to Friday lunchtime, and local specialities such as fondue, raclette and tartiflette are available.
 Open Wednesday to Sunday lunchtime.
 Vegetarian options are available.
 Booking recommended.